-Binge eating is not what families do at Thanksgiving or Christmas dinner; it is not having a second dish of ice cream because it’s your favorite flavor; it’s not overindulging in fried chicken while visiting someone down South.
+Binge eating is not what families do at Thanksgiving or Christmas dinner.
+It is not having a second dish of chocolate ice cream because it’s your favorite flavor.
+It’s not overindulging in fried chicken while visiting someone in the South.

 Understanding Binge Eating Disorder